 Test-takers receive a three-digit score from 1 to 300 for the Step 1 exam, usually made available 3 to 4 weeks after the exam date.
 Currently, the passing score is 194, with most examinees scoring between 140 to 260.

 On February 12th, 2020, it was announced that the USMLE Step 1 would transition to pass/fail.
+It is now a pass/fail exam.

 Taking the USMLE will cost $645 for Step 1 and $70 for each eligibility period extension (expires after three months).